florianeck/smart_search/README.md

-## Notes
+## New Similarity Feature!
-This is the very first gem I ever made.
-I created it quick and dirty while working on a bigger project, so I hope u find it useful.
-Contact me with questions or ideas if you like.
+This is still very experimental.
+THis gem now allows to build up a table with word similarities and combine your search query with other words you might be looking for.

+See class 'SmartSimilarty' for more infos...

+Documentation coming soon

 ### TODO
-Maybe add a search controller, and some views for quick starting...
+- Maybe add a search controller, and some views for quick starting...
+- Documentation for similarities

 Florian Eck
 it-support@friends-systems.de